-Selenium IDE alternatives for UI regression testingFebruary 3, 2017
+Selenium IDE alternatives for UI testingFebruary 3, 2017

 Well, not quite…

-If you have any experience with Selenium IDE, you’ll agree that it’s far from perfect.
-In fact, many testers will argue that Selenium IDE is doing you more harm than good.
+If you had any experience with Selenium IDE, you’ll agree that it was far from perfect.
+In fact, some testers believe that Selenium IDE is doing you more harm than good.
 Reasons?
 Pick one!

-- In a nutshell, the tests produced by Selenium IDE are poorly implemented WebDriver code which ends up being brittle and hard to maintain.
+- In a nutshell, the tests produced by Selenium IDE are poorly-implemented, brittle, and hard-to-maintain WebDriver code.

-- Selenium IDE makes you handle timeouts manually which is a major inconvenience.
+- Selenium IDE makes you handle timeouts manually which is inconvenient.

-- Selenium IDE is no good for projects involving UI elements that change their IDs, location, and/or content dynamically.
+- The IDE is no good for projects involving UI elements that change their IDs, location, and/or content dynamically.
 This means you can’t regression-test the UI of a web app with Selenium IDE.

 Going old-school with UFT/QTP, Sahi or Rational Functional Tester

 Or rather, “going old-school with UFT, Sahi, Rational Functional Tester, Ranorex, TestComplete, Telerik, and LeanFT”.
 I’m sure you can add a couple more names to this list.
 In fact, it’ll be fun if you leave a name of an old-school platform with record-playback functionality in comments.
 Let’s see how many we’ll manage to collect;).

 Jokes aside, why none of these solutions presents a major competition for Selenium?